Search the Blog

 You’ll already know that you can get loads of data from your monitoring tool, so here we’re going to discuss how to analyse that data.
 Y’know, so you can present all that insightful data in a meaningful report.

-This is just a snippet of the advice we have on offer – for a more in-depth look at report writing, have a look at this.
+This is just a snippet of the advice we have on offer – we’ve written a more in-depth look at writing a social media report.

 So, it may be you who is writing the report, or someone else in your team, or you may outsource it to be written externally.
 The reasons behind who produces your reports could be down to your budget and resources, your goals and so on.
 Bear in mind that analysis from an outside source could be more objective, but that an insider may have more of an understanding of your industry.